ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ###  Response

-The response to a valid request MUST be a JSON object of type UpdatesGraphSummary (defined in Section 6.2 but reproduced below as well), denoted as media type "application/alto-tips+json":
+The response to a valid request MUST be a JSON object of type UpdatesGraphSummary (defined in {{open-resp}} but reproduced below as well), denoted as media type "application/alto-tips+json":

     object {
       JSONNumber       start-seq;